 - Educate yourself about injustice in your city.
 I live in Kansas City, a place with a long history of racial division.
 A street called Troost serves as a modern-day “dividing wall of hostility” that continues to remind us of our dark past and remaining socioeconomic and racial divisions.
 Every city and state has stories like these, so do the work to learn them, share them, and model for your kids what it looks like to strive for righteousness.

-In the student ministry I lead, we have taken a driving tour of our city with historical commentary of the role of segregation.
-We do this in an effort to educate, create space for questions and dialogue, in hope that we may not be guilty of the same sins of our ancestors.
+In the student ministry I led, we toook a driving tour of our city with historical commentary of the role of segregation.
+We do this in an effort to educate and create space for questions and dialogue, in hope that we may not be guilty of the same sins of our ancestors.

 We want to stir empathy, compassion, and understanding in the hearts of our sons and daughters because that reflects the heart of our God.
 And we want to be the ones shaping the narrative biblically, not the media or their friends.
 This requires being proactive rather than reactive, and an eagerness to truthfully and courageously confront racist realities we have been born into as Americans.